dperson/samba/README.md

                 -v /path/to/directory:/mount \
                 -d dperson/samba -p

+* Attempting to connect with the `smbclient` commandline tool.
+By default samba still tries to use SMB1, which is depriciated and has security issues.
+This container defaults to SMB2, which for no decernable reason even though it's supported is disabled by default so run the command as `smbclient -m SMB3`, then any other options you would specify.

 ## Issues

 If you have any problems with or questions about this image, please contact me